 Were you injured because of someone’s careless, reckless, or intentional act in Morgantown?
 Did they drive while drunk or texting, and crash into you?
 Did they fail to repair a parking lot or clean up spilled liquid, and cause you to fall?
 Did a loved one die in an accident?
 Maybe you found yourself badly injured while working on an oil rig or fracking well because of a mistake someone made at the job site.

 If these or other acts resulted in an injury, call the Morgantown personal injury lawyers at Wagoner Desai.
 Our young and energetic but experienced law firm wants to help you.
-We’re ready to hear from you 24 hours a day, seven days a week, because we know that accidents can take place at any time, and we’re passionate about helping those who have suffered injuries at the hands of other people or corporations recover the compensation they need to pay their bills and move on with their lives.Read on for more information about our personal injury lawyers.
+We’re ready to hear from you 24 hours a day, seven days a week, because we know that accidents can take place at any time, and we’re passionate about helping those who have suffered injuries at the hands of other people or corporations to recover the compensation they need to pay their bills and move on with their lives.Read on for more information about our Morgantown personal injury lawyers or call (304) 470-2056 to speak with an injury attorney.
 Call (304) 470-2056 to talk to a personal injury lawyer.

 Personal injury law is an area of the law that deals with recovering damages after a person has been injured as a result of careless or reckless behavior.
 A Morgantown personal injury lawsuit is a legal action filed in civil court.

-The two things that this type of lawsuit hinges on include:
+The two things that this type of lawsuit hinges on include the following:

 Car accidents are a leading cause of death and injury in the U.S., and are one of the many reasons a person would need to speak with a Morgantown personal injury lawyer.
 About 90 people die each day in car accidents in the U.S., higher than the fatal accident rates of other high-income nations.
 Many more survive the accident but are left with injuries such as traumatic brain injuries, spinal cord injuries, broken bones, amputations, burns, and many other types of injuries.